The Grind Coffee House

 Who Does it Benefit?

 After all operating costs are covered, the revenue generated by The Grind Coffee House is awarded to teachers at area schools who apply for funding for various projects, classroom resources, and educational materials.
-In May of 2019, The Grind awarded seven educators from three area schools with the funding needed for their projects and materials, totaling $2,000!
+In the past three years, The Grind has awarded 32 educators from three area schools, $13,309.06.
+These awards have provided educators with funding for tools such as Accounting Software, Dry Erase Desks, Gardening Beds, Mathematical Calculators, and Cookware Sets.

 The Grind: Year 2